 Azure also uses Advanced Encryption Standard (AES)-256.
 AES is FIPS (Federal Information Processing Standard) certified.
 AES security is strong enough to be considered military-grade encryption.
 Currently, classified government information at the SECRET level requires a minimum AES algorithm key length of 128, while TOP SECRET information requires either the 192 or 256 key lengths.

 Microsoft also offers robust identity and access management tools.
 These include multi-factor authentication, role-based access control, and integrated identity management that enables security over cross-platform single sign-on systems.
+Of course, companies should still use traditional security services, such as VPNs.

 Security precautions such as the above enable Microsoft to provide compliance guarantees for dozens of industry-specific regulations.
 Consequently, a shift is beginning to occur: top-performing cloud companies are starting to see the public cloud as a security asset rather than a security liability.
 With decades of experience and billions of dollars funneled into security innovation, companies like Microsoft can provide a level of security that is impossible for most businesses to match.